FAQs

 Where a proposed development does not expose people to an unacceptable hazard or does not make flooding worse elsewhere, it may be permitted subject to conditions.

-Some buildings and works can be exempted from requiring a planning permit and these will be outlined in the Planning Scheme.
+Some buildings and works can be exempted from requiring a planning permit and these are outlined in the Planning Scheme.

 Flood overlays do not stop development.
 They provide a trigger for the Catchment Management Authority and the Planning Authority to ensure development is designed to minimise the risk to life and property.